rich-at-thinkful/ft-curric-gists/fundamentals/function-drills-1.md

 - Remember to ...

 5) Create a variable named `yearOfBirth` and calculate the year based on age (ex.
 2016 - age).
-Then add sentence to the return value that outputs 'I was born in [yearOfBirth]'.
+Then add a sentence to the return value which outputs 'I was born in [yearOfBirth]'.

 ```
 function createGreeting(name, age){